Sayad-Uddin-Tahsin/BBC-News-API/README.md

 # [BBC Bangla API](https://BBC-Api.sy-uinuin.repl.co/news)
 ## BBC
 BBC, British Broadcasting Corporation is a Trustable News Site.
-BBC has almost every languages!
+It has coverage of more than 40 languages!
 [BBC Bangla](https://bbc.com/bengali) is the site for Bangladeshi People as they serves News in `Bangla`.

 ## API